 - theoretical work in the chemistry and dynamics of interstellar matter

-Facilities include the 3.5m WIYN optical telescope, the 0.9m wide-field imaging telescope, and the 11m SALT telescope; some projects may involve observing with these facilities.
+Facilities include the 3.5m WIYN optical telescope, the 11m SALT telescope, and the Northern Extended Millimeter Array; some projects may involve observing with or working with data from these facilities.
 Participants will not be able to visit our large South Polar neutrino detector (Amanda/IceCube), but can work with its observations.
 Students can also work with data from Antarctic balloon-based cosmic microwave background experiments, rocket-borne X-ray detectors, Spitzer infrared observations of the Galactic plane, and the Wisconsin H-alpha Mapper.
-The program includes a directed research project, an engaging weekly lecture series, organized weekend field trips, and other less structured social events--perhaps Summerfest in Milwaukee and a live show of Michael Feldman's "Whad'Ya Know?."
+The program includes a directed research project, an engaging weekly lecture series, organized weekend field trips, and other less structured social events – perhaps Summerfest in Milwaukee.
 Students will also be encouraged to participate in the successful (and fun!)
 NSF/Wisconsin outreach program Universe in the Park.

-Currently participants must be citizens or permanent residents of the U.S. (If you are attending school in the U.S. but are not a US citizen or permanent resident, please contact us before applying.)
-We highly value diversity amoung our participants; women, members of under-represented minorities, and students from small colleges are all encouraged to apply.
+Currently, participants must be citizens or permanent residents of the U.S. We highly value diversity among our participants; women, members of under-represented minorities, and students from small colleges are all encouraged to apply.